katrinanova/ColorNote/README.md

 [Details][phase-one]

 ### Phase 2: Creating Notebooks and Notes via Backbone (~2 days)
 I will add API routes to serve notebook and note data as JSON, then add Backbone models and collections that fetch data from those routes.
-The 'NotesShow' view will be implemented as Backbone composite view.
+The 'NotebooksShow' view will be implemented as Backbone composite view.
 By the end of this phase, users will be able to create notebook and notes inside a Backbone app.

 [Details][phase-two]